Nova Leap Health (CVE:NLH) Shares Up 24.4% – Here’s What Happened

-In related news, Director R. Wayne Myles purchased 170,000 shares of the firm’s stock in a transaction that occurred on Friday, May 23rd.
-The shares were acquired at an average price of C$0.28 per share, with a total value of C$47,804.00.
-40.77% of the stock is currently owned by corporate insiders.
+In other Nova Leap Health news, Director R. Wayne Myles acquired 170,000 shares of the business’s stock in a transaction dated Friday, May 23rd.
+The shares were purchased at an average price of C$0.28 per share, for a total transaction of C$47,804.00.
+Insiders own 40.77% of the company’s stock.

 Nova Leap Health Corp., together with its subsidiaries, provides home and home health care services in the United States and Canada.
 Its services include dementia care, companionship, personal and skilled nursing care, respite care, cooking and meal preparation, bathing, dressing, grooming, housekeeping, errands, transportation, and medication reminders.